 Let me just start off by saying, we are living in a time when many of us take pride on how little we shampoo our strands.
 I hear friends, clients, and colleagues discuss this lack of frequency with gusto on a regular basis.
 However, my fine haired friends remain perplexed.
 How can anyone go so long without washing?! they wonder.
 Fine haired strands tend to get oily much faster and much easier than other hair types, making it seem blasphemous to leave their hair in a dirty state for days on end.

 "Most people with fine hair need to shampoo fairly often as oil and debris will weigh down the hair and make it look flat and greasy," explains expert trichologist Michelle Blaisure, "so usually every other day you will need to shampoo."
 Despite what's trending in hair talk, thin hair needs a more frequent cleanse.

 "It is a misconception that frequent washing increases hair loss," says Blaisure.
 "If a person is not experiencing genetic thinning, they can wash and keep hair looking fresh and fabulous even daily so long as they are using a gentle shampoo."
-For fine and thin hair, Blaisure suggests Bosley Professional Strength BosDefense Nourishing Shampoo ($40).
-Try pairing with a volumizing conditioner (made specifically for fine strands and never too heavy) for added fullness to keep those cuticles lifted up and off the scalp.
+For fine and thin hair, Blaisure suggests Bosley Professional Strength Nourishing Shampoo ($21).
+Try pairing with a volumizing conditioner (made specifically for fine strands and never too heavy) for added fullness.

 Blaisure also advises clients with fine hair to try a thickening treatment to aid in maximizing the benefits fine hair is looking for by maintaining a healthy scalp and healthy growth.
 Davines has a NaturalTech line specifically focused on thickening fine, frail strands that saved me personally during postpartum hair loss that I would highly recommend to anyone with thinning hair.